 Associate Professor of Islamic History; Fellow of St Cross College

-Christian Sahner is a historian of the Middle East.
-He is principally interested in the transition from Late Antiquity to the Islamic Middle Ages, relations between Muslims and Christians, and the history of Syria and Iran.
+I am an historian of the Middle East.
+My work deals mainly with the transition from Late Antiquity to the Islamic Middle Ages, relations between Muslims and Christians, and the history of Syria and Iran.

-He is the author of two books: Among the Ruins: Syria Past and Present (Hurst - Oxford, 2014), a blend of history, memoir, and reportage from his time in the Levant before and after the Syrian Civil War; and Christian Martyrs under Islam: Religious Violence and the Making of the Muslim World (Princeton, 2018, forthcoming) a study of how the medieval Middle East slowly transformed from a majority-Christian region to a majority-Muslim one and the role that violence played in the process.
-An earlier version of this research was awarded the Malcolm H. Kerr Prize for Best Dissertation in the Humanities from the Middle East Studies Association.
+I am the author of two books.
+The first is Among the Ruins: Syria Past and Present (Hurst - Oxford, 2014), a blend of history, memoir, and reportage from my time in the Levant before and after the Syrian Civil War.
+The second is Christian Martyrs under Islam: Religious Violence and the Making of the Muslim World (Princeton, 2018), a study of how the medieval Middle East slowly transformed from a majority-Christian region to a majority-Muslim one and the role that violence played in this process.
+It was named one of the books of the year by The Spectator; a finalist for the Award for Excellence in the Historical Study of Religion by the American Academy of Religion; a finalist for the British-Kuwait Friendship Prize; and an earlier version received the Malcolm H. Kerr Prize from the Middle East Studies Association.

-Born in New York City, he earned an A.B. from Princeton, an M.Phil from Oxford as a Rhodes Scholar, and a Ph.D. also from Princeton.
-Prior to joining the Oriental Institute, he was a research fellow of St John’s College, University of Cambridge.
-He writes about the history, art, and culture of the Middle East for The Wall Street Journal, among other publications.
+Born in New York City, I earned an A.B. from Princeton, an M.Phil from Oxford as a Rhodes Scholar, and a Ph.D. also from Princeton.
+Prior to joining the Oriental Institute, I was a research fellow of St John’s College, Cambridge.
+Along with my academic work, I write frequently about the history, art, and culture of the Middle East for popular publications including The Wall Street Journal, The Times Literary Supplement, and The Washington Post, among others.

 - Islamic History and Culture (Undergraduate, Year 1)